GU-CLASP/GU-CLASP.github.io/content/pages/recruitments/Researcher-in-Computational-Linguistics.md

 #### Job assignments
 The researcher will contribute to CLASP's ongoing research.
 They will also serve as Associate Director of CLASP, working with the Director, and the other members of CLASP, in a senior leadership and organizational role.
 They will devote 60% of their time to research, and they will we expected to take on organizational work related to CLASP equivalent to 40% of a full-time position.
 The Associate Director's role includes organizing CLASP’s research activities.
 The appointed candidate is expected to carry out the vast majority of her/his duties in Gothenburg.
-Type Theory (or logics) and probability
-Machine Learning including Deep Learning and Neural Networks Theorem Proving and Bayesian Reasoning
-Formal Models of Dialogue and Linguistic Interaction Combining logical and Machine Learning/Deep Learning approaches Models combining language and perception

-Apart from research, duties may include mentoring graduate students, course design, and/or teaching-related activities; such supplementary duties will not exceed 20% of the position’s responsibilities.

-The holder of the position is expected to carry out the vast majority of her/his research in Gothenburg and to actively participate in the research group's workshops, seminars, and conferences.

 Eligibility
 Eligible for a research position are those with a PhD or other foreign degree that is deemed equivalent to PhD.
 The subject of the doctoral thesis and/or other research publications should be in a research area relevant to the subject description above.